poode/sendMessageGeneric/readme.md

 * Just *Run* `npm i` only this will do everything needed and runs server on `http://localhost:3000` if there is no specific port configured in `config.json`

-* to test APIs follow `https://documenter.getpostman.com/view/2773498/SzYYzyFt?version=latest`
+* to test APIs follow [Postman Collection URL](https://documenter.getpostman.com/view/2773498/SzYYzyFt?version=latest)

 ## Individual Usage Instructions